abhisht51/musings/src/content/blog/2-is-it-a-boeing.md

 # Introduction

-The recent horrific airlines accidents have been quite concerning for me personally.
-I have looked a lot into the root cause analysis.
-Perhaps I'm biased but I have concluded that airlines might not be primary culprit for accidents.
-The accidents could also be a case of Manufacturer's Defect which has been in the news for the last few years.
+The recent horrific airline accidents have been quite concerning for me personally.
+I've looked extensively into the root cause analysis.
+Perhaps I'm biased, but I've concluded that airlines might not be the primary culprit for these accidents.
+The incidents could also be a case of manufacturer defects, which have been in the news for the past few years.

-While booking flights recently, I just had the idea of checking if the flight I'll be flying on would be a Boeing or Airbus.
-This birthed the idea of **isItABoeing?** -- An application which answers which flight I'm flying on and if it's a Boeing or not.
+While booking flights recently, I had the idea of checking whether the flight I'd be taking would be a Boeing or Airbus.
+This gave birth to **isItABoeing?** — an application that tells you what aircraft you're flying on and whether it's a Boeing or not.

 ## Why build it?

-I am confident that this information can be fetched looked up on other websites which would probably also be more informational about the flight the user looks up info for.
+I'm confident that this information can be found on other websites and it would probably be more comprehensive as well.
 But I still wanted to build it.
 Why?
-Simple 3 reasons
+Three simple reasons:

-1. I wanted to have a simple website which does just one thing but does it well.
-Specifically tell user's reliably what aircraft they'll be flying on?
+1. I wanted to create a simple website that does just one thing but does it well — specifically, tell users reliably what aircraft they'll be flying on.
-2. I wanted to hone my new found "skill" of vibe-coding.
-I wanted to test the capabilities of these coding tools more.
-Could they build an application like these with simple prompting ? or did I have to do keep on prompting because it couldn't do it right they first time?
+2. I wanted to hone my newfound "skill" of vibe-coding.
+I wanted to test the capabilities of these AI coding tools further.
+Could they build an application like this with simple prompting, or would I have to keep prompting because they couldn't get it right the first time?
-3. Honestly, I had free time in hand and I really got motivated about this :)
+3. Honestly, I had free time and really got motivated about this project! :)

 ## Was it challenging?

-Initially when I conceived the idea, I thought there would be APIs I could leverage and simply give the users the answers very quickly.
-But to my surprise, there weren't many good APIs that were free.
-There were free rate-limited APIs with limited and at times un-reliable data.
+Initially, when I conceived the idea, I thought there would be APIs I could leverage to simply give users answers very quickly.
+But to my surprise, there weren't many good free APIs available.
+The free APIs that existed were rate-limited and often had unreliable data.

-This made me decide that I should perhaps scrape some famous flight information website.
-But in my experience with web-scraping I have learned two things.
+This made me consider scraping some well-known flight information websites.
+But from my experience with web scraping, I've learned two things:
-- It's rather slow for real time scenario
+- It's rather slow for real-time scenarios
-- It's harder to manage if the website changes it's UI or layout
+- It's harder to manage when the website changes its UI or layout

-So to tackle the above, I decided to do things differently.
-I observed few things about airlines and flight world such as
+To tackle these issues, I decided to do things differently.
+I observed a few things about airlines and the flight industry:

-- There are a finite number of active flights in this world at this time.
+- There are a finite number of active flights in the world at any given time
-- New flights are not added very often but perhaps that data could be update once per month or something.
+- New flights aren't added very often — the data could probably be updated once per month
-- Currently, I can roll out the first version with just few airlines and expand overtime based on usage onboard other airlines.
+- I could roll out the first version with just a few airlines and expand over time based on usage, onboarding other airlines gradually

-I then focussed on making LLM write a script where it would scrape all the major airlines of India and America.
-Then get all the flight numbers of these airlines and then look up all those flight's aircraft's information.
-Having done that, the script would add that information to a local directory JSON for fast lookup during search query.
+I then focused on having an LLM write a script that would scrape all the major airlines of India and America, get all their flight numbers, and then look up each flight's aircraft information.
+The script would then add that information to a local JSON file for fast lookup during search queries.

-This way, I ended up building my own database and overtime this could get bigger and remove inconsistencies.
-I have "control" over the datapoints.
-This problem statement for me was the most challenging.
-It required me to understand airline industry a bit and also design system in a way which although has a tradeoff of eventual consistency, opens up avenues for lot of customisation for me in the long run.
-I was quite happy with it!
+This way, I ended up building my own database that could grow over time and remove inconsistencies.
+I now had "control" over the data points.
+This problem was the most challenging for me.
+It required understanding the airline industry somewhat and designing a system that, while having a tradeoff of eventual consistency, opens up avenues for extensive customization in the long run.
+I was quite happy with this approach!

-Post this activity of building my own accurate database, I just simply vibe-coding the UI layer with famous UI frameworks and a feedback and tracking system using **Supabase** and **PostHog**
+After building my own accurate database, I simply vibe-coded the UI layer using popular UI frameworks and implemented a feedback and tracking system using **Supabase** and **PostHog** respectively.

 ## The outcome

-All in all it took me about 4-5 hours to build, enhance the UI and deploy on vercel.
-That might seem like a lot specially with vibe-coding but the first draft version of it was built in under 2 hours.
-I just took more time to refine the product until my brain was satisfied.
+All in all, it took me about 4-5 hours to build, enhance the UI, and deploy on Vercel.
+That might seem like a lot, especially with vibe-coding, but the first draft was built in under 2 hours.
+I just took more time to refine the product until I was satisfied with it.

 You can check it out here -- [isitaboeing?](https://isitaboeing.vercel.app/)

+This experience motivates me to build more things in my free time and I'm constantly trying to look for ideas.
+So personally, I'd call it a big success.

 Thanks.

 ---

-*I will try to read more and share everything I learn through this blog more!
-Keep a watch for more updates on my LinkedIn*
+*I'll try to read more and share everything I learn through this blog!
+Keep an eye out for more updates on my LinkedIn.*